Van Life // Preparing Your Vehicle For The Road

 Like, REALLY service it! – Give your vehicle a thorough maintenance check before you go.

-Get under it, in it, over it and through it – check that everything is running and working to standard especially if it’s been sitting over winter waiting for you.
+Get under it, in it, over it, and through it – check that everything is running and working to standard especially if it’s been sitting over winter waiting for you.

-There is nothing worse than starting off a trip all excited to get you destination and something stops you dead in your tracks.
-You’re now stuck on the side of the road waiting for help to arrive or spending your trip oiled up and enjoying the view under your bus – Trust us on this you don’t want to be in a situation similar to to ours when we were Crossing The PanAmerican Highway.
+There is nothing worse than starting off a trip all excited to get to your destination and something stops you dead in your tracks.
+You’re now stuck on the side of the road waiting for help to arrive or spending your trip oiled up and enjoying the view under your bus – Trust us on this you don’t want to be in a situation similar to ours when we were Crossing The PanAmerican Highway.
 Get as much work done now and get it done WELL to avoid it ruining your trip or wasting precious time that could be spent exploring.

 Here is a rough list of what to check and change:

-Change Oil Filter, air filter and coolant: Check that ALL your fluids are up to topped up and in good condition:
+Change Oil Filter, air filter, and coolant: Check that ALL your fluids are up to topped up and in good condition:

-Engine Oil, radiator coolant, Brake fluid, Transmission fluid, power steering fluid (if you have it) and windshield fluid.
+Engine Oil, radiator coolant, Brake fluid, Transmission fluid, power steering fluid (if you have it), and windshield fluid.
 Have a good look for ‘wet spots’ to make sure you aren’t leaking fluids or grease.